-The regular term of the President is four years, with the possibility of a second term.
+The regular term of the President is three years, with the possibility of a second term.

-The President designates the Secretary General, who should have competences on international agricultural machinery, informs the Management Committee.
+The President designates the Secretary General, who must have competences on international agricultural machinery, and informs the Management Committee.

 ART.
 12 The working sessions of the Club of Bologna can be defined as follows: